How Do I Know the HTS Code of My Product?

-Your supplier may have provided you with the HTS Code, but if you don’t know the HTS Code of your product, you can try to determine the HTS Code using the HTS Search bar (shown below) or Flexport's HS Code Lookup Tool.
+The HTS is the key to many things during the import of your product.
+It can have an effect on duty rates, anti-dumping orders, tariff reductions or additional duties, government agency requirements, etc. Your supplier may have provided you with the HTS Code, but the importer is always liable for any issues that arise from using an incorrect HTS.
+If you don’t know the HTS Code of your product, you can try to determine the HTS Code using the general rules of interpretation (GRI’s) to find the HTS that best fits your product.
+There is a searchable function on the USITC site (shown below) or Flexport's HS Code Lookup Tool.

 Be aware that the many rules and exclusions make correct classification difficult.
 For example, you may sell a kitchen knife and search “knife” and find section 8211: